-Floors including sub-floors

-Repair category 1

-Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Floors including sub-floors Repair category 1 Notes Wear and tear noted to floor coverings.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 2 Notes The kitchen fittings are dated and future upgrading should be anticipated.
+Low level internal glazing should be checked for safety glass.

-Chimney breasts and fireplaces

-Repair category 1

-Notes A number of fireplaces have been removed.
+Chimney breasts and fireplaces Repair category 2 Notes A number of the fire places have been covered over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
+All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.